 Answer.
 Yes.
-The act says a majority may do business, but if one
+The act says a majority may do business, but if one and the two who qualify may fill

-Fourth-If an assessor and collector has no certificate of office from the court where he files his bonds. are his acts valid in law?
+Fourth-If an assessor and collector has no certificate of office from the court where he files his bonds, are his acts valid in law?

 Answer.
-Section six of the act see page 28) says the trustees shall have power to appoint an assessor and collector and prescribe his qualifications.
+Section six of the act (see page 28) says the trustees shall have power to appoint an assessor and collector and prescribe his qualifications.
 It is the appointment and the complying with the order of the trustees which confers the authority on the assessor and collector.
 This should be recorded by the trustees.
 As a wise measure I will suggest that he be required to take an oath of office and give a the amount of the taxes to be collected by him conditioned for the faithful compliance with his duties prescribed by the law.

 In a former letter I remarked in substance that in the efficient exereise of the duties of the superintendents of schools-Territorial and County-of the school examiners and trustees, depends the success of our educational system.
+Milly ours Yours truly, I been